VikasCENG/CENG319A2/README.md

 ## Major Methods/Attributes

 The major methods that are needed to use this widget are the following:
-- public boolean onQueryTextSubmit(String query)
+- Method 1: public boolean onQueryTextSubmit(String query)
-- public boolean onQueryTextChange(String text)
+- Method 2: public boolean onQueryTextChange(String text)
 - public int getImeOptions()
 - public int getInputType()
 - public CharSequence getQuery(): get the current query that is entered from the user in the SearchView, which is of string value